top of page

 Founder

-Reconciling his multi-layered identities ignited Frank's passion for justice-focused brand identity work.
-His love for visual communications came out of necessity when he drew to communicate with other kids in middle school because he was not able to speak English.
-Frank grew up in an immigrant Christian family from Taiwan.
-He studied art in college, came out, moved to New York City to pursue a career as a painter and worked as an advertising Art Director.
+Reconciling his own multi-layered identities ignited Frank's passion for justice-focused brand identity work.
+An immigrant from Taiwan, his love for visual communications came out of necessity when he made drawings to communicate with other kids in middle school because he did not speak English.

-Just like people, every organization has a unique set of complex identities.
-Figuring out how to simplify them into a unifying identity that’s clear and authentic is what fuels Frank.
+Similar to Frank’s own experience, every organization has a unique set of complex identities.
+Unifying them into a singular, unique, and authentic identity is what fuels Frank.

 Frank is an award winning creative strategic thinker with over 35 years of experience.
-He has done work for for-profits and nonprofits including Bank of America, Goldman Sachs, Chase, American Express, Microsoft, Sony Ericsson, KinderCare, Hennessy, Robin Hood Foundation, Fountain House, SAGE, Breaking Ground, CUNY (City University of New York), NYC Affordable Housing, New American Leaders, FIT (Fashion Institute of Technology, Easterseals, Capalino, Women’s Democracy Lab, ParentChild+, NPR, Leading for Children, Womankind, to name just a few.
+He has done work for for-profits and nonprofits including Bank of America, Goldman Sachs, Chase, American Express, Microsoft, KinderCare, Robin Hood Foundation, Fountain House, SAGE, Breaking Ground, CUNY (City University of New York), NYC Affordable Housing, New American Leaders, FIT (Fashion Institute of Technology, Easterseals, Women’s Democracy Lab, ParentChild+, NPR, Womankind, to name just a few.

 As the founder of the Dinner Guys Giving Circle, he and his friends fund under-resourced AAPI LGBTQ+ organizations.
 He was named by AAPIP (Asian American Pacific Islanders in Philanthropy) as one of the top 25 Leaders in Action